Writing Success XIX

 Gloria Clover

-Audrey Stallsmith Audrey Stallsmith is the author of the Thyme Will Tell series of mysteries from WaterBrook Press and The Body They May Kill from Thomas Nelson.
-Her work has also appeared in periodicals such as Woman's World, Birds & Blooms, and Moody Magazine.
-She writes articles on plant folklore for her website, Thyme Will Tell, and on apologetics for Inklings of Truth.
+Audrey Stallsmith Audrey Stallsmith, contest coordinator, authored the Thyme Will Tell mysteries from WaterBrook Press, The Body They May Kill from Thomas Nelson and the e-books Love and Other Lunacies and Inklings of Truth.
+Her work also has appeared in Writer's Digest, Woman's World, Birds & Blooms, etc. She writes for Dave's Garden as well as her own sites, Thyme Will Tell and Inklings of Truth.